Quality management definition

 1. Establish Expectations

-In the example of a contact center, we’d then evaluate a percentage of representatives’ calls.
+In the example of a contact center, we’d then evaluate a percentage of representatives’ customer interactions.
 Auditors look to compare adherence to our expected behaviors.

 3. Coach and adjust